 Effective tool for interactive energy planning

-“The EBP tool quickly delivers reliable heating supply data.”
+“The EBP tool quickly delivers reliable heating supply data”

 “While our customers need a reliable basis for their planning efforts, they would prefer to concentrate on the development and implementation of specific measures,” says Michel Müller, EBP expert in the area of energy concepts and strategies.
 That’s why the EBP tool was designed to access current statistical data for all of Switzerland as a means of facilitating energy planning.
 The data in question are based on SynPop, a synthetic population that EBP has generated for Switzerland.
-The advantage of the EBP tool is that it gives its users immediate access to reliable information on the existing buildings and heating networks in any given area, essentially guaranteeing that they’ll have much more time to devise and implement appropriate measures.
+The advantage of the EBP tool is that it gives its users immediate access to reliable information on the existing buildings and heat supply in any given area, essentially guaranteeing that they’ll have much more time to devise and implement appropriate measures.
 The tool also permits extensive spatial assessments and gives municipal representatives and other stakeholders the means of evaluating the data according to specific user-defined regions.

-“Identifying optimal ways of achieving a sustainable heating supply”
+“Identifying optimal ways of achieving sustainable heating”

 More information on the EBP tool

 EBP has already achieved excellent results with its energy planning tool, deploying it, for instance, to support energy planning processes in the Swiss municipality of Urdorf and to assist in the coordination of the heat supply in the region of ”ZürichseeLinth”.
 Are you also interested in sustainable heating supply solutions for your community?
 Then please contact us at any time.